Kas-dd/expanse-tracker/README.md

 If something needs to be manually adjusted (i.e. wrong total was inputted) just manually change it in the json

 I forgot what else i wanted to mention so its probably not important

+Potential plans

+Storing more runs with an export to excel function

+Calam ops tool